Earthwatch Annual Debate: Mission Critical

 Public elects education and growing human population as number one environmental challenge.

-A full house for the tenth annual Earthwatch Debate
+A full house for the 10th Earthwatch Annual Debate.

 A packed auditorium of 750 people at London's Royal Geographical Society were treated to an inspiring and animated evening of discussion about some of the most complex environmental challenges we face today.
-Leading international environmentalist and authority on climate change, Sir Crispin Tickell, who addressed world population issues and the need for better education, emerged as the victor, as voted for by the audience at our tenth annual debate.
+Leading international environmentalist and authority on climate change Sir Crispin Tickell, who addressed world population issues and the need for better education, emerged as the victor, as voted by the audience at our 10th annual debate.

-An international online audience were able to take part virtually in the event, posting comments and voting online via Twitter and Facebook.
+An international online audience was able to take part virtually in the event, posting comments and voting online via Twitter and Facebook.

-Executive Vice President of Earthwatch Nigel Winser concluded at the end of the event: “As Earthwatch marks its 40th anniversary, we look ahead to the coming decades and the challenges and opportunities that we face as a global community.
-As all our expert speakers here tonight acknowledged, these challenges are massive, complex and sometimes over-whelming.
+Earthwatch executive vice president Nigel Winser concluded at the end of the event: “As Earthwatch marks its 40th anniversary, we look ahead to the coming decades and the challenges and opportunities that we face as a global community.
+As all our expert speakers here tonight acknowledged, these challenges are massive, complex, and sometimes overwhelming.
 They are also intimately related.
-In reality we cannot choose one priority, but must address all of these issues simultaneously and empower people through education to become agents of behavioural, cultural and political change.”
+In reality we cannot choose one priority, but must address all of these issues simultaneously and empower people through education to become agents of behavioral, cultural, and political change.”

 Daniel Yeo from WaterAid discussing debate issues with audience member.